Top Things to Do in Brainerd Lakes

 The Barn Loose-meat sandwiches, fluffy buttermilk pancakes and slices of homemade pie draw crowds to the Brainerd diner.
 The Barn Facebook

-The Classic Grill Large windows overlook the golf course at Madden's on Gull Lake resort.
-Menu standouts: juicy burgers, pork rib chops and a seasonal risotto. maddens.com
+The Classic Grill Large windows overlook the golf course at Madden’s on Gull Lake resort.
+Try juicy burgers and pork rib chops. maddens.com

 Lost Lake Lodge The dining room is open to the public for breakfast, lunch and dinner; offerings run the gamut from fluffy buttermilk pancakes and a simple but well-prepared burger to exquisite sea scallops and walleye cooked in parchment packets.
 It's a good idea to make reservations for dinner. lostlake.com